Chris Finch: Sheffield Sharks

-Finch started his head coaching career in England, with the Sheffield Sharks of the British Basketball League, the same team he had played on during his pro career.
+Finch started his head coaching career in England, with the Sheffield Sharks of the British Basketball League, the team he had played on during his pro career.
 He led them to several titles, making the franchise the most successful in league history.
 After winning the regular season title with Sheffield in the 1998–99 season, he was named the BBL Coach of the Year.

 Gießen 46ers

-Finch then moved to Germany, where he was the head coach of the Giessen 46ers in the German Basketball Bundesliga.
+Finch then moved to Germany, where he was head coach of the Giessen 46ers in the German Basketball Bundesliga.
 The team had a 4–13 record and was on the verge of relegation, and Finch was fired.

 Euphony Bree

 Finch moved to Belgium, where he was the head coach of Euphony Bree.
 He led Bree to its first and only Belgian Basketball League championship in 2005.

 Dexia Mons-Hainaut

 In 2007, Finch moved to Euphony Bree's Belgian Basketball League rival, Dexia Mons-Hainaut, bringing several players with him and his assistant coach Johan Roijakkers.
 With Finch in charge, Dexia Mons-Hainaut reached the final of the EuroChallenge 2007–08, where it lost to BK Barons Riga by one point.